• Skip to main content

 Why This Recipe is a Keeper!

-When you don’t know what else to do with a summer tomato bounty, this is a lovely way to preserve some of that REAL tomato flavor.
-This recipe is adapted from one by Daniel Boulud so you know it has to be good!
+When you don’t know what else to do with a summer tomato bounty, slowly roasting tomatoes in the oven is a lovely way to preserve some of that REAL tomato flavor.
+This oven-roasted tomato recipe is adapted from one by Daniel Boulud so you know it has to be good!

-Although small tomatoes such as cherry or grape are generally used, this Tomato Confit recipe uses plum (or Roma) tomatoes cooked with herbs, garlic and a touch of sugar which helps to caramelize the tomatoes.
+Although small tomatoes such as cherry or grape are generally used in a tomato confit, this slow-roasted tomato recipe uses plum (or Roma) tomatoes cooked with herbs, garlic and a touch of sugar which helps to caramelize the tomatoes.
 I used plum tomatoes because we had a plum tomato bounty and they’re low-moisture.

 Slow-roasting concentrates the flavor of the tomato–much like a sun-dried tomato–but without the leathery texture and cloying sweetness.